uvalib/emma/lib/doc/workflow.md

-not enough to just use the "hidden" attribute because the lines are still "rendered" invisibly -- for that reason, all hidden transitions are also commented-out (in both sections) so that their invisible presence does not have unexpected (and hard to cope with) consequences to the positioning of states and transitions that _are_ visible.
+not enough to just use the "hidden" attribute because the lines are still "rendered" invisibly -- for that reason, all hidden transitions are also commented-out (in both sections) so that their invisible presence does not have unexpected (and hard to cope with) consequences for the positioning of states and transitions that _are_ visible.

 ### References